underchemist/nanonispy/README.rst

 - python 3.5
 - python 3.4

-*dropping support for python3.3 due to matplotlib no longer supporting*
+**dropping support for python 3.3 due to matplotlib no longer supporting it**

 Depends on